Troubleshooting

 • sound\From Audio Enhancement Pack: The files and folders inside here contain the improved audio for the game.

-• alsoft.iniFrom DSOAL: This file allows you to adjust settings for DSOAL.
+• alsoft.iniFrom SH2 Enhancements module: This file allows you to adjust settings for DSOAL, which provides 3D sound for the game.

 • binkw32.dll